ZergLev/Telegram-Bot/README.md

 A beginner level bot using Dialog Flow Framework

 Requirements.

+It's not recommended to use Windows if you plan on collecting data, because Apache Superset doesn't have official support for it.
+So far, I haven't managed to launch data collection on Windows.
+Instead, you could use Linux or a virtual machine.

 To use the bot you need either one of:
 1. Python 3 + Dialog Flow Framework (dff[telegram, stats])
 2. Docker with Docker-Compose (Can't use data collection in this mode right now, it's TBD in the future)